zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 This is where composite actions come into play.
 A composite action condenses multiple steps into one step and makes it usable as a step across all of your workflows.
 Here is a small example of how we use it.

-In the `.github` directory we create an `actions` folder which in turn is populated by a folder for each composite action that you want to create -- in our case `.github/actions/setup_environment`.
-Within this folder you then create a file with the name `action.yml`.
+In the '.github' directory we create an 'actions' folder which in turn is populated by a folder for each composite action that you want to create -- in our case '.github/actions/setup_environment'.
+Within this folder you then create a file with the name 'action.yml'.
 Now you just need to add all your steps to the `runs` section and add the `using: "composite"` entry to it.
-`

-`.github/actions/setup_environment/action.yaml`
+'.github/actions/setup_environment/action.yaml'
 ```yaml
 runs:
   using: "composite"